 - Apply and practice training and lessons learned through Serious Gaming

-- Deploy analytical methods and tools in work flows to identify and quantify multiple benefits of energy saving actions
+- Deploy analytical methods and tools in work flows to identify strategic impacts of energy saving actions

 - Bolster investment proposals by drawing on communications resources and a growing evidence base

 From 2018-2021, project partners developed a training platform and tools and tested these with organisations to analyse and propose energy-saving projects.
 In parallel, Multiple Benefits partners will compile an evidence base of case studies, project examples and results to bolster the business case for projects.
 Key results and outcomes from the project are summarised here.